We are appointment only for all body piercing services.

-You will have up to an hour before your appointment to cancel with a full refund.
-If you do not show up or try to cancel under an hour from your appointment time, your deposit is nonrefundable.
+You will have up to 24 hours before your appointment to cancel with a full refund.
+If you do not show up or try to cancel under 24 hours from your appointment time, your deposit is nonrefundable.
 If you have any other questions about refunds, please email Kayla Rouse at firstname.lastname@example.org (DO NOT CALL THE STUDIO, OUR COUNTER GIRLS CANNOT HELP YOU WITH ANY TYPE OF REFUND.)

 What if I am late to my appointment?

 If you are more than 10 minutes late to your appointment, you may be asked to reschedule.
-We will forward the deposit amount toward your new appointment time.
+We will forward your deposit amount toward your new appointment time.